|The Ubiquitous z-Axis

 Figure-1: The definition of unit-point U in j-space.

 We can account for the entropy inherent in the j-space by not allowing the observer to make measurements up to infinity on either OX or OY axes.
 We connect the points on OX and OY axes where ObsM resources are ineffective due to entropy and no further information can be measured.
-Had there been no entropy, the observer would have continued up to infinity and the result would have been a PE1 measurement.
+Had there been no entropy, the observer would have continued up to infinity and the result would have been a true PE1 measurement.
 Thus triangle OXY as shown in Figure-2 represents a PE<1 measurement space.
 We are interested in developing a physical description within ΔOXY.
 For ObsM it will represent PE1j space.

 Figure-2: The description of the measurement space for ObsM.